-1.69 Types of Alerts
+1.73 Types of Alerts

 Silver Alerts include subject and/or vehicle data about persons of a certain age who have experienced a deterioration of mental capacity (including dementia or Alzheimer's issues) and are lost or missing.
 A Silver Alert may be entered as a State or Local Alert.
+For a local alert activation, the local law enforcement agency is recommended to send a FAM with subject code 34 "Silver Alert Activation".
+Once the missing person has been recovered, the agency must cancel the local alert by sending a FAM using subject code 35 "Silver Alert Cancel".

-1.70 Types of Alerts
+1.74 Types of Alerts

 Blue Alerts include information regarding law enforcement officers who have been killed, seriously injured, or are missing while in the line of duty and the suspect, who is considered to pose an imminent threat to the public, is still at large.
-In Florida, Blue Alerts are sent out by FDLE's Florida Fusion Center.
+In Florida, Blue Alerts are sent out by FDLE's Intelligence Watch and Warning Section.
 Please refer to the resource entitled "Alerts" for further information regarding the activation of Amber, Missing Child, Silver and Blue Alerts.

-1.72 Concealed Weapon Permit Query
+1.76 Concealed Weapon Permit Query

-Concealed weapon permits may be searched in FCIC by either a concealed weapon permit/license number or by social security number (SSN).
-Per Florida Statute the SSN field is optional for concealed weapon permit applicants.
+Concealed Weapon Permits issued by the state of Florida may be searched in FCIC by either a Concealed Weapon Permit/license number or by social security number (SSN).
+Per Florida Statute the SSN field is optional for Concealed Weapon Permit applicants.
 Please be advised that a query by SSN will only return results if the permit holder opted to provide this information at the time of application.
 An SSN search may not be conclusive, and negative results may require further investigation by contacting the Florida Department of Agriculture and Consumer Services.
-Finally, the concealed weapon permit search is restricted only to users at a law enforcement agency in connection with the performance of lawful duties.
+Finally, the Concealed Weapon Permit search is restricted only to users at a law enforcement agency in connection with the performance of lawful duties.

-1.73 Concealed Weapon Permit Query
+1.77 Concealed Weapon Permit Query

-Nlets also allows for out-of-state concealed weapon permit queries.
-Please refer to www.nlets.org for a current map of states that respond to the out of state concealed weapon permit query.
+Nlets also allows for out-of-state Concealed Weapon Permit queries.
+Please refer to www.nlets.org for a current map of states that respond to the out of state Concealed Weapon permit Query.

-1.74 Investigative Tools
+1.78 Investigative Tools